Twelve (novel): Plot summary

-Chris is having a boxing lesson when Sara shows up, requesting money for some Twelve which she will give to Jessica.
+Chris is having a boxing lesson when Sara shows up, requesting money for Twelve, which she will give to Jessica.
 Chris reluctantly gives her the money.

-Molly visits White Mike, who is a good friend of hers even though she is unaware of his "profession".
-She tells him about Tobias and the party.
+Molly visits White Mike, who is a good friend of hers.
+She mentions Tobias and the party.
 White Mike gently tries to dissuade her from going.

-Andrew is bored so he goes for a walk and ends up in Carl Schurz park where he meets and eccentric old man named Sven.
-He plays a game of chess with Sven, who beats him.
-Andrew feels he is being insulted by Sven and tries to leave, but Sven insists on taking him to a nearby pub for a drink.
-He does.
-At the bar, Andrew and Sven drink Scotch and Sodas and discuss school and Sven's old life as a merchant sailor.
+Andrew goes for a walk, ends up in Carl Schurz park and meets eccentric old man Sven.
+Sven beats him in a game of chess.
+Feeling that he is being insulted by Sven, Andrew tries to leave.
+However, Sven insists on taking him to a nearby pub for a drink.
+There, Andrew and Sven drink Scotch and Sodas and discuss school and Sven's old life as a merchant sailor.
 Feeling weirded out, Andrew leaves.

-White Mike is walking home and sees Captain, a homeless bodybuilding black man, injuring himself by hitting a brick wall and calls an ambulance.
+Meanwhile, White Mike is walking home and sees Captain, a homeless bodybuilding black man, injuring himself by hitting a brick wall, and calls an ambulance.